xmrsale/xmrsale.github.io/docs/tor.md

 SocksPolicy accept 127.0.0.1
 SocksPolicy reject *
 ```
-Now start the tor proxy on your xmrSale machine with `sudo tor` and xmrSale is now configured to connect to your node over tor.
+Now start the tor proxy on your xmrSale machine with `sudo tor` and xmrSale is now configured to connect to your node at localhost over tor.

 ## xmrSale Tor .Onion
-Monero payment gateway accessible over tor.
+It's possible to run xmrSale on an onion site.
+However, currently this will only work in some Tor browsers, and likely not in the official Tor Browser unless you fully enable javascript which is a bad idea.
+This is something we would like to change in the future.

 On your xmrSale machine, install tor and in `/etc/tor/torrc`:
 ```
 HiddenServiceDir /var/lib/tor/xmrsale/